-In this course, students will analyze the anatomy of the heart and the functioning of electrocardiographic tracing.
-Likewise, they will effectively evaluate electrocardiographic nomenclature and configuration.
+In this course, students will analyze the anatomy heart and the functioning of electrocardiographic tracing.
+Likewise, they will effectively electrocardiographic evaluate nomenclature and configuration.
 Additionally, students will determine treatment modalities according to electrocardiogram findings.
 This course includes the use of simulator.
 (Prerequisites: CRCP 1011L, 1111L)